-This grass grows in fresh non-tidal and fresh to slightly brackish tidal waters.
-It prefers coarse soil that is silty or sandy.
-It is more tolerant of murky, nutrient-rich waters and withstands waves better than other bay grasses.
+Grows in fresh non-tidal and fresh to slightly brackish tidal waters.
+Prefers coarse soil that is silty or sandy.
+More tolerant of murky, nutrient-rich waters and withstands waves better than other bay grasses.

-Found in the upper Chesapeake Bay, wild celery also grows in tidal and non-tidal waterways such as streams, rivers and impoundments throughout the Bay watershed.
+Found in the upper Chesapeake Bay; also grows in tidal and non-tidal waterways such as streams, rivers and impoundments throughout the Bay watershed.

 Waterfowl rely on wild celery’s buds and roots while migrating and during their winter stay in the Bay region.

 Asexual reproduction takes place when buds form at the stem in late summer and grow into new plants in spring.
 Sexual reproduction occurs in late summer, when male flowers release pollen and fertilize female flowers.
 This produces a long cylindrical seed pod.